About

 Bio

 Deanna Ledezma is the Postdoctoral Research Associate and Writing Lab Director of the Crossing Latinidades Humanities Research Initiative (2024–present).
-She earned her Ph.D. in Art History from the University of Illinois Chicago (UIC) and was the Postdoctoral Research Associate of the Inter-University Program for Latino Research/UIC Mellon Fellowship Program from 2022 to 2024.
+She earned her Ph.D. in Art History from the University of Illinois Chicago (UIC) and was previously the Postdoctoral Research Associate of the Inter-University Program for Latino Research/UIC Mellon Fellowship Program.
+Her current book project, Unsettled Archives: Kinships and Diasporas in Latinx Photography, examines how Latinx/es use photography to negotiate their cultural and diasporic identities, assert their presence amid the ongoing effects of settler colonialism, and commemorate kinship formations, including those that have been disregarded or censured for exceeding conventional notions of family.

 Scholarly Publications

-In Progress Book Manuscript
+In Progress Scholarly Book Manuscript

 Unsettled Archives: Kinships and Diasporas in Latinx Photography